corinaminer/mmr-settings/README.md

 ## Current limitations
 ### MMR version
-This page is made for MMR version 1.16.0.8.
+This page is made for MMR version 1.16.0.8, which is currently in beta and can be found in the `#beta-releases` channel of the [MMR discord](https://discord.gg/7jBRhhJ).
 While the randomizer is generally graceful at handling missing and unknown settings fields, watch out for unexpected behavior if you are running a different version.

 If you're running a newer randomizer version and you find that the page is missing new configurable settings, please feel free to [file an issue](https://github.com/corinaminer/mmr-settings/issues/new) letting me know.
 You can still configure the new settings by manually editing your settings file.